Updated on 6/29/2023 with current instructions

 2. Turn on two-factor authentication

 Select "Two-factor authentication" and then click on your account.
 Select the type of two-factor authentication you'd like to use – an authentication app, a text message, or a security key.
 You'll have to enter a code (or use your key) as well as your password to log on when you use a new device or browser.
 This means even if a hacker gets your password, they can't get into your account.
 After you enable two-factor authentication, make note of your Recovery codes, which will let you into your account if you lose access to your authentication app, phone or security key.
 You can find them by selecting "Additional methods" and then "Recovery codes" from the two-factor authentication page.

 3. Set up alerts for unrecognized logins

-Click Edit next to "Get alerts about unrecognized logins," then select whether you'd like to be notified by email, Facebook message, Facebook notification or all three.
+In the "Security check section, select "Login alerts," then select whether you'd like to be notified by email or in-app notification.
 This way you'll get an email if anyone logs into your account other than you.

-Once you've done that, it's a good time to review the security on your email account — because if a hacker has access to your the mailbox associated with your Facebook account, they may be able to get back in.
-We recommend changing your email password and setting up two-factor authentication if possible.
+Once you've done that, it's a good time to review the security on your email account – because if a hacker has access to email associated with your Facebook account, they may be able to get back in.
+We recommend changing your email password and setting up two-factor authentication.

 Recover your Facebook account from hackers

 If a hacker has access to your Facebook account, you can run into a snag: they may have changed the password so you can't access it.
 If you're trying to log on to Facebook and find your password doesn't work, you should see a "Forgot Password?" option.
-Facebook will be able to send an email to the address associated with your Facebook account (or other options if they're available to you).
+Facebook will be able to send an email to any of the email addresses associated with your Facebook account or a text to your phone.
 From there, follow Facebook's instructions.